 Roblox makes money through the sales of its in-game currency Robux, advertising deals, licensing agreements, and royalties.

-Founded in 2004 and headquartered in San Mateo, California, Roblox has risen to become one of the world’s most frequented gaming ecosystems.
-The company is set to go public in 2021 under a direct listing.
+Founded in 2004, Roblox has risen to become one of the world’s most frequented gaming ecosystems.
+The company went public in March 2021.

 Roblox is a multiplayer game creation platform that allows its users to create games and play games created by others in the ecosystem.